We want to be sure that you understand both your and our obligations when you book a holiday with us.

-The balance of your holiday cost must - in most cases - be received by us or your travel agent no less than twelve weeks before departure or 20 weeks before departure for a cruise holiday.
-The date for final payment is shown on the Confirmation Invoice.
-For all holidays except cruise holidays a reminder will be sent with your documentation 15 weeks before departure.
-If, for any reason, payment is not received in full by the due date, we are entitled to assume that you wish to cancel your booking and will retain the deposit paid and any other payments made at the time of booking (for example, the cost of the flight for a ’No Frills’ airlines).
+The balance of your holiday cost must - in most cases - be received by us or your travel agent no less than 12 weeks before departure for tours and 4 weeks before departure for Just You UK City and Just You UK Christmas market breaks.
+For all holidays except Just You UK City and Just You UK Christmas market breaks, a reminder will usually be sent 15 weeks before departure.
+If, for any reason, payment is not received in full by the due date, we are entitled to assume that you wish to cancel your booking and will retain the deposit paid and any other payments made at the time of booking (for example, the cost of the flight for a 'No Frills' airlines).
 If we do not cancel straightaway because you promise to make payment and we allow you additional time to pay at our discretion but you still fail to do so, or if we exercise our right to cancel you must pay the cancellation charges shown in clause 3 depending on the date we reasonably treat your booking as cancelled.
 We accept various methods of payment and there is no charge for paying by debit card.
 Please note: a 2.0% handling fee will be charged on all payments by credit / charge card and a £10 Administration Fee is made for any payments received by cheque.

 For flight inclusive bookings made through one of our authorised travel agents, all monies you pay to the travel agent are held by him on behalf and for the benefit of the Trustees of the Air Travel Trust at all times.
 This is subject to the agent's obligation to pay it to us for so long as we do not fail.
 If we fail, any money held at that time by the agent, or subsequently accepted from you by him, is and continues to be held on behalf of the Trustees of the Air Travel Trust without any obligation to pay that money to us.